Megan Washington: 2013–2015: There There

 During January 2013 Washington and fellow musician, Tim Rogers (of You Am I), had the lead roles in a musical-thriller film, The Boy Castaways.
 The shooting schedule was for three weeks and it premiered at the Adelaide Film Festival in October of that year.

 Following commitments of early 2013 Washington travelled to London from June of that year to work with Samuel Dixon, an Adelaide-born English-based musician and producer, to record her second album, There There (September 2014).
 The two met when she was touring in support of Sia and Dixon was in that artist's backing band.
 Washington wanted to incorporate a "late-60s, early-70s, gold lame Shirley Bassey sound with trumpets and James Bond-y melodies" for her album.
 Writing was completed in late 2012.
 She felt it was recorded in a "spirit of honesty".

-Washington provided a duet, "Ghosts", with Kate Miller-Heidke, on that artist's fourth studio album, O Vertigo!
+Washington provided a duet, "Ghost", with Kate Miller-Heidke, on that artist's fourth studio album, O Vertigo!
 (March 2014).
 She had performed with Miller-Heidke at the Darwin Festival in 2012.
 Washington delivered a talk at the TEDxSydney event in May of that year: she explained how her stuttering hampers communication during conversation or speeches, but disappears when she sings.
 At the event she performed a new track, "To or not Let Go".